Understand how apprenticeships and traineeships work

 As an apprentice or trainee, you get paid for:

-• the hours you attend training delivered by your training organisation.
+- the hours you attend training delivered by your training provider.

-School-based apprentices and trainees, however, are not always paid for the time spent training with the training organisation; it depends on their industrial award or agreement.
+School-based apprentices and trainees, however, are not always paid for the time spent training with the training provider; this is dependent on the industrial award or agreement.

 Learn more about wages and entitlements.